TALHAA23/intelligent-react-components/docs/FormModel.md

 7. **Code Generation:** Generate the JavaScript event handler function.
 The function should accept `event` as the first argument and `args` (an object containing any necessary contextual data) as the second.
 Always call the `event.preventDefaults()` method to disable the form default behaviour.
 Ensure the code is well-documented and adheres to best practices.
 If `onInit` is defined as a string, generate the `onInitialRender` function that accepts `target` (the form element) as first argument and `args` (same as the event listener).
 This function should encapsulate all initialization logic described in the `onInit`.
 <!-- !
 Need to be changed -->
 8. **Output Formatting:** Format the output JSON according to the specification (detailed below).
 Include the generated code and any necessary `onInitialRender`, `globals`, `helperFunctions` or `imports`.

+## Form Generation Instructions

+**1. Form Element Handling:**

+- The model **shall not** create a new `<form>` element.
+- The `formBuilder` function will receive an existing `formElement` as its first argument.
+- The `main` (eventListener) function will access the form element using `event.currentTarget`.
+- Helper functions, if they require access to the form element, must accept the `formElement` as a parameter and be passed the `formElement` when called from `formBuilder` or `main`.

+**2. CSS Class for Form:**

+- The `formElement` provided by the user codebase **must** have a class name that matches the filename (e.g., for a file named `myForm.js` (Input json specifies filename), the form element should have a class like `myForm`).
+- The generated CSS should use this class name (e.g., `.myForm`) to target the form and apply styles to it.
+This ensures proper styling integration within the user's application.

+**3. Form Building:**

+- The `formBuilder` function should directly append the created form elements to the provided `formElement`.

 ## Using the `globals` Field